 Verse 5: Then I Daniel looked, and, behold, there stood other two, the one on this side of the bank of the river, and the other on that side of the bank of the river.

-Gabriel, having finished his long exposition beginning in Daniel 10:19, all the way through chapter 11 and finishing with the first four verse of this chapter, Daniel now describes what he saw as he stood “by the side of the great river, which is Hiddekel” (Daniel 10:4) where he saw “two” others with one standing on his side of the river and the other on the opposite side.
+Gabriel, having finished his long exposition beginning in Daniel 10:19, all the way through chapter 11 and finishing with the first four verses of this chapter, now directs Daniel’s attention to the other two persons that stood “by the side of the great river, which is Hiddekel” (Daniel 10:4), one standing on his side of the river and the other on the opposite side.

 Verse 6: And one said to the man clothed in linen, which was upon the waters of the river, How long shall it be to the end of these wonders?

-Therefore, “these wonders,” specified as “the end of time,” was what Gabriel encouraged Daniel to “Understand . . . for at the time of the end shall be the vision [chazown]” in Daniel 8:17.
+Therefore, “these wonders,” specified as “the end of time,” was what Gabriel encouraged Daniel to “Understand . . . for at the time of the end shall be the vision [chazown]” (Daniel 8:17).
 Gabriel repeated the same thing in Daniel 10:14 when he came “to make [him] understand what shall befall thy people in the latter days: for yet the vision [chazown] is for many [or more] days.”